escobar-west/Python-Rock-Paper-Scissors/README.md

 # Python-Rock-Paper-Scissors
-Python script that uses Markov chain model to beat player in rock paper scissors
+Python script that uses Markov chain model to beat player in rock paper scissors.
+Just download and run.